kristinbrooks/ktowns-spike/README.md

 If you're installing a library with any native code, you must install it in `apps/expo`.

-You can also install the native library inside of `packages/app` if you want to get autoimport for that package inside of the `app` folder.
+You can also install the native library inside of `packages/app` if you want to get autoimport for that package inside the `app` folder.
 However, you need to be careful and install the _exact_ same version in both packages.
 If the versions mismatch at all, you'll potentially get terrible bugs.
 This is a classic monorepo issue.
 Use `lerna-update-wizard` to help with this (you don't need to use Lerna to use that lib).